Who We Are

 Chairman of the Board

 Tyson Blanton is a sixth generation Lancaster native.
 She graduated from Lancaster High School in 2013 before attending the University of South Carolina in Columbia.
 During her time at USC, she was the president of the student chapter of the Public Relations Society of America (PRSA), the Public Relations Director for the student magazine on campus, and the 2016-17 PRSA Student of the Year.
-She maintained a 4.0 GPA on her way to graduating with a Bachelor’s degree in Mass Communications.
-Tyson currently serves as the Public Relations Director of Lynches River Electric Cooperative (LREC) and RiverNet Connect, LREC’s fiber internet subsidiary, where she manages employee, member and community relations.
-As part of her role at LREC Tyson helped found and is an active board member for The LIGHT Foundation, a 501(c)(3) non-profit that aims to positively impact individuals and organizations in Lancaster, Chesterfield and Kershaw counties.
+She maintained a 4.0 GPA on her way to graduating with a Bachelor’s degree in Mass Communications and Master’s degree in Business Administration from the USC Darla Moore School of Business.
+Tyson is the District Manager of Government and Community Relations for Duke Energy.

 Elizabeth Hyatt